Edit online

 Set up Your Project Context Prompt

-LLM Models have a limited context window and start out as not knowing anything about the intricacies of your current documentation project.
-They can use tools to explore your project's structure but it's more efficient to create a project context prompt which becomes part of each invoked AI action and chat conversation.
+LLM Models have a limited context window and start out not knowing anything about the intricacies of your current documentation project.
+They can use tools to explore your project's structure, but it's more efficient to create a project context prompt which becomes part of each invoked AI action and chat conversation.

 Customizing AI Positron for Your DITA XML Project.

-The project context prompt contains an overview of your project's intention, structure, rules and style guide.
+The project context prompt contains an overview of your project's intention, structure, rules, and style guide.
 It must be kept as short and informative as possible.
-In the AI Positron Preferences page one can specify the entire project context prompt either directly or referenced as a separate file which may reside in your project.
+In the AI Positron Preferences page, one can specify the entire project context prompt either directly or referenced as a separate file which may reside in your project.

 The most recent AI Positron release added a new AI action named Generate agent instructions which can help you create the initial project context prompt content.